 Mr Wim Ottevaere (WIOT BV) is an independent non-executive director of the Company.
-Mr Ottevaere is currently active as a non executive consultant for biotechs and CFO of Biotalys.
+Mr Ottevaere is currently active as a non executive board member/consultant for biotechs.
+He was the Chief Financial Officer of Biotalys from July 2020 until June 2023, a Belgian based Food and Crop Protection company that provides agricultural solutions.
 Mr Ottevaere was the Chief Financial Officer of Ablynx until September 2018, a Belgian biopharmaceutical company engaged in the development of proprietary therapeutic proteins based on single-domain antibody fragments.
 Ablynx was listed on Euronext Brussels and Nasdaq and acquired by Sanofi in June 2018.
 From 1992 until joining Ablynx in 2006, Mr Ottevaere was Chief Financial Officer of Innogenetics (now Fujirebio Europe), a biotech company that was listed on Euronext Brussels at the time.
 From 1990 until 1992, he served as Finance Director of Vanhout, a subsidiary of the Besix group, a large construction enterprise in Belgium.
 From 1978 until 1989, Mr Ottevaere held various positions in finance and administration within the Dossche group.
 Wim Ottevaere holds a Master's degree in Business Economics from the University of Antwerp, Belgium.

 Mrs Jackie Fielding is an independent non-executive director of the Company.
 Mrs Fielding spent 28 years with Medtronic, most recently as Vice President UK / Ireland, where she was responsible for more than 700 staff and revenue of approximately \$750 million.
 She held a number of external posts alongside her role at Medtronic, including Chair of the BCIA (British Cardiovascular Intervention Association) and council member of the BCIS (British Cardiovascular Intervention Society).
 In 2010, she was elected to the Board of Directors of ABHI (Association of British HealthTech Industries) and in 2015 was appointed Vice Chair.
 Jackie has worked with the UK's NHS (National Health Service) Clinical Entrepreneur programme and was a member of the Ministerial Medical Technology Strategy Group.
-She is Non-Executive Director on the Boards of UK's NICE (National Institute for Health and Care Excellence), 3D Life Prints and Northumbria Primary Care, of which she is also Chair.
+She is Non-Executive Director on the Boards of UK's NICE (National Institute for Health and Care Excellence), Insight Surgery, and Scottish Brain Sciences.
+She also held the position of Chair at Northumbria Primary Care for 2 years.